yganesh-main/yganesh-main/README.md

 - 👋 Hi, I’m @yganesh-main

-- 👀 I’m interested in "Exploring advancements in Information Systems, Cloud Computing, and Data Analytics.
+- 👀 I’m interested in "Exploring advancements in Business Analysis, UI/UX, Cloud Computing, and Data Analytics.
 Passionate about implementing solutions to the world".

 - 🌱 I’m currently learning ..."Diving deeper into AWS Cloud services, and honing my skills in data science and visualizations with Power BI".